-Nina Morrison is a formerly NYC-based, currently Iowa City-based playwright, director, devisor and teaching artist.
-Nina is one of the 2019-2020 University of Iowa Provost's Postgraduate Visiting Writers.
+She was a Visiting Assistant Professor in the Department of English at the University of Iowa in 2020; she was one of the 2019-2020 University of Iowa Provost's Postgraduate Visiting Writers.
 She was a 2019 finalist for the Jerome Playwriting Fellowship, and a 2018 and 2019 finalist for New Dramatists.
 She graduated from the University of Iowa's MFA Playwriting program in 2018.
-Nina was invited to join the Iowa Playwrights Workshop while in her final year of the MFA Directing program.
-Her BA in Theatre is from the University of Mary Washington.

 Select NYC credits: Nina's play Aurora fra Bergen, or, Ibsanity was presented in Fordham University's mainstage season in spring 2018.
 Her devised piece Arrow In was presented in May 2013 by Dixon Place.
 Arrow In had been in development since November 2011; an excerpt was presented in the 2012 HOT!
 Festival.
 The first half of Arrow In was created while she was the 2011 Winter Season Artist-in-Residence at Dixon Place.
 She presented the first excerpt in February 2012 at the culmination of that residency.
 Her piece Girl Adventure: Parts 1-4 was presented by Dixon Place in May 2011.
 Excerpts of Girl Adventure were presented in the Little Theatre series in 2010 and 2011 and in the HOT!
 Festival in 2010 and 2011.
 Nina wrote and directed the play Forest Maiden which was presented in the 2009 New York International Fringe Festival.
 She wrote Forest Maiden while she was a 2008-2009 WORKSPACE Writer-in-Residence, a residency program of the Lower Manhattan Cultural Council.